zhengwuma/zhengwuma.github.io/_posts/2016-01-01-welcome-to-lagrange.md

 Hello!
 This is Zhengwu Ma.

-I am a master student at City University of Hong Kong, supervised by Dr. Jixing Li.
+I am a MA student at City University of Hong Kong, supervised by Dr. Jixing Li.

 ## Research Interest